virubot/Soulcity_Website/README.md

 3. **Option B: Update API URL**

-   If your backend is running on a different URL, edit `frontend/script.js` and update the `API_URL` constant:
+   If your backend is running on a different URL, edit `docs/script.js` and update the `API_URL` constant:
    ```javascript
    const API_URL = 'http://your-backend-url/api/live';
    ```

-4. Open the frontend in your browser and you should see live streams!
+4. Open `docs/index.html` in your browser and you should see live streams!

 ## ⚙️ Configuration